Seklfreak/nordigen-lunchmoney-sync/README.md

         BALANCES_MAP: ${{ secrets.BALANCES_MAP }}
 ```

 After [configuring the secrets for the private repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets) the script will be executed every four hours.
+In case of a failure you will receive an email.
 You could also choose to have the GitHub Action clone a fork (on your personal GitHub Account) of the repository for improved security.